The UNC School of Information and Library Science (SILS) is one of the top-ranked schools of library and information studies in the nation.

-The minor is designed for undergraduate students who wish to develop knowledge and skills in the use and design of information systems.
-It provides students with an understanding of computing, networking, multimedia, electronic information resources and the Internet that can be used to solve problems in a variety of contexts.
-The minor complements the student's major field of study by offering knowledge, skills, and experience using these technologies and will require fifteen hours of credit to complete.
+The information systems minor is designed for undergraduate students who want to develop knowledge and skills in the use and design of information systems.
+It provides students with an understanding of computing, networking, multimedia, electronic information resources, and the Internet, which can be used to solve problems in a variety of contexts.
+The minor complements many fields of study and is a great addition to your primary major.

 The undergraduate minor in Information Systems requires that students earn 15 credits of approved courses.

 - Completion of at least one INLS course prior to admission.

 - INLS 382: Information Systems Analysis and Design

 - INLS 523: Introduction to Database Concepts and Applications

 - 1 elective (3 credits) - Please refer to our Approved Electives page.